 Art therapy is a form of expressive therapy that uses the creative process of making art to improve your physical, mental, and emotional well-being.
 Through creating art and reflecting upon the process, you can increase your self-awareness and your awareness of others.
 Art therapy can provide a space that allows you to express hidden emotions and understand your unique issues.
 Art therapy is not solely to relax and do something pleasant, though that often is the case.
 Art therapy is used to gain insights and awareness in regards to a life struggle.

 Who is Art Therapy for?

-Art therapy is successfully used for all ages, from children to the elderly, and is perfect for males and females.
+Art therapy is successfully used for all ages, from children to the elderly, and is gender diverse.
 Art therapy is available for all cultures and all religious beliefs.
 Everyone can benefit and everyone is welcomed.

 What conditions/disorders can Art Therapy treat?

 Positive results in Art Therapy may often be achieved by those facing issues such as: